Get started with Docker in Visual Studio for Mac

-FROM microsoft/dotnet:2.2-aspnetcore-runtime AS base WORKDIR /app EXPOSE 80 FROM microsoft/dotnet:2.2-sdk AS build WORKDIR /src COPY DockerDemo/DockerDemo.csproj DockerDemo/ RUN dotnet restore DockerDemo/DockerDemo.csproj COPY . .
-WORKDIR /src/DockerDemo RUN dotnet build DockerDemo.csproj -c Release -o /app FROM build AS publish RUN dotnet publish DockerDemo.csproj -c Release -o /app FROM base AS final WORKDIR /app COPY --from=publish /app .
+FROM mcr.microsoft.com/dotnet/core/aspnet:2.2-stretch-slim AS base WORKDIR /app EXPOSE 80 EXPOSE 443 FROM mcr.microsoft.com/dotnet/core/sdk:2.2-stretch AS build WORKDIR /src COPY DockerDemo/DockerDemo.csproj DockerDemo/ RUN dotnet restore "DockerDemo/DockerDemo.csproj" COPY . .
+WORKDIR "/src/DockerDemo" RUN dotnet build "DockerDemo.csproj" -c Release -o /app/build FROM build AS publish RUN dotnet publish "DockerDemo.csproj" -c Release -o /app/publish FROM base AS final WORKDIR /app COPY --from=publish /app/publish .
 ENTRYPOINT ["dotnet", "DockerDemo.dll"]

 The preceding Dockerfile is based on the microsoft/aspnetcore image, and includes instructions for modifying the base image by building your project and adding it to the container.

 The default Dockerfile created by Visual Studio for Mac exposes Port 80 for HTTP traffic.
 To enable HTTPS traffic, add

 docker-compose project as the Startup Project and start debugging (Run > Start Debugging).
 This will build, deploy and launch the ASP.NET project in a container.